Frequently Asked Questions

 Planning & Organization

 Bring lots of business cards to exchange with new and old contacts.
 These can be stashed in your name badgeholder for quick access.
-The name badge is also handy for your room key, money for the Foundation drawing and your commemorative conference lapel pin (some veterans have their name badge decorated with several years of pins).
+The name badge is also handy for your room key and your commemorative conference lapel pin (some veterans have their name badge decorated with several years of pins).

 Launched at the Washington, DC Conference (1992) and a tradition ever since, the conference closes with a karaoke party after the Annual Awards & Honors Dinner.
 Full of surprises, laughs and good times, the karaoke party is the time to kick off your shoes, park your inhibitions at the door and sing and dance into the night.
 What happens at the conference stays at the conference – until it ends up on YouTube.